 - The sound follows the logic of movements that follow a different set of rules separate from the sound.
 This could be fixed choreography, involuntary movements or other algorithms.

 - The movements are used to play an existing sound score, for example by associating a sequence of poses with a sequence of frequencies or samples.

-Based on these strategies we will create a body of sound- and movement studies.
-The most promising of these will be included in the catalogue of sketches.
+Based on these strategies we are creating a body of sound- and movement sketches.
 Each sketch will consist of a video link, a movement score, as well as the relevant SuperCollider code.